 By Thomas Young

 Time is money.
-One of a sales professional’s worst nightmares is the time-waster.
+One of the sales professional’s worst nightmares is the time-waster.
 These are prospects, or customers, who do not say yes, or no, to your offer, but rather delay or drag-on the sales process and waste valuable time.
 Time spent with these individuals is like throwing money away.
 The difficulty is that many of these prospects seem to be seriously interested in buying and most sales reps realize they are time-wasters after it is too late.
 Here are a few tips on recognizing time-wasters and how to deal with them.

 Prospect Your Target Market